shre-1/University-App/README.md

 This app is a work in progress, initially scoped for pet care but pivoted to serve university students.
 Future enhancements could include push notifications for deadlines, a calendar integration, or a student forum.

 Conclusion
-UniversityAppAssessment2 represents a practical exploration into Android app development, version control with Git, and project management.
+UniversityApp (Assessment2) represents a practical exploration into Android app development, version control with Git, and project management.
 While it began as "PetCareAssessment2," the shift to "University App" aligns it with a broader, more relatable use case for students.
 The process of renaming, syncing with GitHub, and documenting the project has been a valuable learning experience, highlighting the importance of adaptability and clear communication in software development.

 Once the build issue is resolved, this app has the potential to evolve into a robust tool for university life.
 Contributions or feedback are welcome—feel free to fork the repo, submit pull requests, or raise issues on GitHub.
 The journey from a basic concept to a functional app underscores the iterative nature of coding and the power of open-source collaboration.